 - Recognizing consent & honoring boundaries (ours and others’)

-- Navigating conflict and difference without resorting to contempt
+- Navigating conflict and difference without compromising our integrity

 - Confronting our mistakes without spiraling into shame

-- Generously acknowledging and cherishing the people and communities we love (because we want them to know how we feel, we want them to thrive, and also most of them are not mind-readers)
+- Generously acknowledging and cherishing the people and communities we love (because we want them to thrive, we want them to know how we feel, and most of them are not mind-readers)

 This group is a space for asking tough questions about how we were taught—and not taught—to relate, for facing the honest answers, and for cultivating the skills and capacity to: